Omikrone/PyBack/README.md

 ![Image of Virustotal scan report](virustotal.png)

-I will work on this in the next versions to improve score.
+I will work on this in the next versions to improve the score.

 ## Disclaimer and further information